-This Silence Feature can temporarily quiet the low battery warning "chirp" for up to 8 hours.
-You can silence the low battery warning "chirp" by pressing the Test/Silence button on the Alarm cover
+This silence feature can temporarily quiet the low battery warning chirp".
+You can silence the low battery warning "chirp" by pressing the Test/Silence button on the alarm.

-Once the low battery warning "chirp" Silence Feature is activated, the unit continues to flash the Green light once a minute for 8 hours, After 8 hours, the low battery "chirp" will resume, Replace the batteries as soon as possible; this unit will not operate
+Once the low battery warning "chirp" silence feature is activated, the unit continues to flash the Green light once a minute.
+After time, the low battery "chirp" will resume.
+Replace the Alarm as soon as possible; this unit will not operate without battery power!
 To deactivate this feature: Press the Test/Silence button again.
-The unit will go into Test Mode and the low battery warning will
+The unit will go into Test Mode and the low battery warning will resume (LED flashes and unit sounds "chirp" once a minute).